 - E2-64 v3 instances are the latest generation of Memory Optimized Instances.
 E2-64 v3 instances are based on the 2.3 GHz Intel XEON ® E5-2673 v4 (Broadwell) processor and can achieve 3.5GHz with Intel Turbo Boost Technology 2.0.
 E2-64 v3 instances are ideal for memory-intensive enterprise applications.

-With the upgrade to new Intel Broadwell processors, Microsoft enabled Nested Virtualization, which will allows a couple of different scenarios, when you create a Virtual Machine running Windows Server 2016.
+With the upgrade to new Intel Broadwell processors, Microsoft enabled Nested Virtualization.
+This will enable a couple of different scenarios if you create a virtual machine running Windows Server 2016 or Windows Server 2019.

 - You can quickly spin up and shut down new demo and test environments, and you only pay when you use them (pas-per-use)

 How to Setup Nested Virtualization in Azure

 To set up Nested Virtualization inside an Azure virtual machine, you first need to create a new virtual machine using one of the new instance sizes like Ev3 or Dv3 and Windows Server 2016.
 I also recommend installing all the latest Windows Server patches to the system.

 This step is optional, but if you want to better performance and more storage for your nested virtual machines to run on, this makes sense.